 The discovery of Laniakea is not the end of the story, however, but merely the beginning of the next chapter.
 This is, I guess, the section that was added in the English translation.
 Work is already underway on Cosmicflows-4, which will encompass over 50,000 galaxies spanning more than a billion light-years and map neighbouring superclusters.
 The final thrill this book offers is the glimpse we are getting of the larger structure of our universe, where condensing superclusters form a filamentous cosmic web with cosmic voids forming in between.

 A love letter to cosmology, Finding Our Place in the Universe is a short but thrilling read that gives the scientific backstory to one of astronomy’s most striking images.
-MIT Press did an excellent job released this in translation.
+MIT Press did an excellent job releasing this in translation.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.